What Does it Take to Be a Mechanical Drafter?

 Speaking: Talking to others to convey information effectively.

 - Castings Drafter

 In 2016, there was an estimated number of 64,800 jobs in the United States for Mechanical Drafter.
 New jobs are being produced at a rate of 5.2% which is below the national average.
 The Bureau of Labor Statistics predicts 3,400 new jobs for Mechanical Drafter by 2026.
-Due to new job openings and attrition, there will be an average of 5,900 job openings in this field each year.
+There will be an estimated 5,900 positions for Mechanical Drafter per year.